-Affordable housing is a hot topic right now, not just in Bozeman, but nationwide.
-With low mortgage rates, demand is high for housing, especially with first time home buyers.
-The low supply of housing available is driving prices up.
-With the rapid growth Bozeman has been dealing with over the past several years, this imbalance is even more pronounced.
-The city commission agrees that affordable housing in our community is the #1 priority, but tackling Bozeman's affordable housing issue comes with challenges.
+Affordable housing is a big issue in Bozeman.
+Low mortgage rates, high demand, and lack of supply have been driving home prices up, not to mention a global pandemic that really shook things up.
+This contributed to the rapid growth Bozeman has been dealing with over the past several years and has made affordable housing practically non-existent.
+The city commission and everyone in Bozeman agree that affordable housing in our community is the #1 priority, but tackling Bozeman's affordable housing issue comes with challenges.

 What is contributing to Bozeman's affordability issues?